Protecting Your Assets and Ensuring Orderly Transfer

 Guide to Opening Probate in Allegheny County

-If you’re administering an estate in Allegheny County, here’s a straightforward overview of the probate process—from paperwork to final distribution.
+If you’re administering an estate in Allegheny County, this quick guide explains the probate process step by step — from filing your petition to final distribution of assets.

 1. Determine Your Filing Type